tang214/DevSandbox/dockerfiles/php/Readme.md

-#
 # php-official
-#

-modified to be build on debian:jessie-slim
+modified to build on debian:jessie-slim